Experience-Monks/math-as-code/README.md

 ![hat](img/hat.png)

 In cartesian space, a unit vector is typically length 1, in the range of -1.0 to 1.0.
-Often we refer to this as *normalizing* a vector.
+Here we *normalize* a 3D vector into a unit vector:

 ```js
 var a = [0, 4, -3]